Complexity of the usual torus action on Kazhdan-Lusztig varieties

 \subsection{Torus action in terms of graphs}

 In this section, we define the directed acyclic graph $G_{v,w}$ such that its edge cone is the weight cone of the usual torus action on $\KL_{v,w}$.
-In other words, we interpret Theorem \ref{permittingdeletingedges} in terms of graphs.
+In other words, we interpret Theorem~\ref{permittingdeletingedges} in terms of graphs.
 Moreover, we also observe the connection to the graph associated to the usual torus action on $v\Omega_{\id}^{\circ} \cap X_w$.
 We explain how to determine the complexity of KL varieties using these graphs.

 Let $G$ be a directed acyclic graph.
 Recall that $ (x \to y)$ denotes a directed edge from vertex $x$ to vertex $y$.
 A directed edge is called \emph{indecomposable} if there exist no other directed path connecting the vertex $x$ to $y$.
-Note that in a directed acyclic graph one may decompose edges into indecomposable ones, i.e.\ for any edge $(x \to y)$ there is a path from $x$ to $y$ consisting of indecomposable edges.
-We remark that the indecomposable edges of $G$ correspond to the extremal ray generators of the dual edge cone $\sigma^{\vee}_G$, defined in Section~\ref{sec-toric-graph}.
+Note that in a directed acyclic graph one may decompose edges into indecomposable ones, i.e.\ for any edge $(x \to y)$ there is a path from $x$ to $y$ consisting of indecomposable edges: Either $(x \to y)$ is indecomposable, or we have another directed path from $x$ to $y$.
+In the latter case, applying this argument inductively to each decomposable edge of this path will end, since otherwise we would have a directed cycle.
+In particular, remark that the indecomposable edges of $G$ correspond to the extremal ray generators of the dual edge cone $\sigma^{\vee}_G$, defined in Section~\ref{sec-toric-graph}.

 \begin{defn} Let $v,w\in S_n$ and let $z_{ij}$ be a coordinate of $Z^{(v)}$.
 We define the graph $\widetilde{G_{v,w}}$ with

 We define $G_{v,w}$ to be the subgraph with edge set $E(G_{v,w})$ consisting of the indecomposable edges of $E(\widetilde{G_{v,w}})$. \end{defn}